-* Indicates groups previously genotyped in prior reports (O’Malley 2015, O’Malley 2017)
+* Indicates groups previously genotyped in prior reports (O’Malley et al. 2015, O’Malleyet al. 2017)

 ** In 2020, 46 additional NOR spring Chinook salmon including 23 females, 22 males and one jack, were taken at the Minto Fish Collection Facility and integrated into broodstock.
 These 46 fish were not included as potential offspring in the genetic parentage analysis.